 We want to perform your surgery or procedure in the safest possible circumstances.
 Before your appointment, a care team member will contact you to ask about possible symptoms of COVID-19 to ensure that we do not perform any surgery or procedure while you are sick.

 Even if you do not have any symptoms, you may still be tested for COVID-19 before your scheduled procedure.
 This helps us remain confident that patients are unlikely to undergo surgery with possible coronavirus infection present.
 We are doing this as a precautionary measure so that we have all of the information we need to provide you with an ideal care experience and to support a smooth recovery.

 Please let us know if you have had close (such as a household member or caregiver) exposure to someone who is known or suspected to have COVID-19.
 We may need to adjust our plans for your safety.

 MaineHealth care teams are working around the clock to monitor the evolving COVID-19 situation and to ensure excellent patient care as well as family and visitor safety.
-As a precautionary measure we have restricted visitors in all of our hospital and outpatient facilities until the spread of COVID-19 is no longer a threat.
+As a precautionary measure we have implemented temporary visitation safety measures in all locations until the spread of COVID-19 is no longer a threat.
 Please check your local hospital visitation safety measures before arriving.

 No. Our goal is to keep you in the hospital until your health is strong enough for you to leave safely.
 Your clinical team will work with you to anticipate any post-surgical or post-procedural needs such as: